 Application for Degree

-Any student who expects to graduate in August 2021 or December 2021 must complete an application for degree in Enroll & Pay and the Registrar's graduation form.
+Any student who expects to graduate in August 2023 or December 2023 must complete an application for degree form in Enroll & Pay and the Registrar’s graduation form.
 A link to the form will be emailed in the fall.
-Diplomas can be received by mail by filling out a form online in Enroll & Pay.
+Diplomas can be received by mail by filling out a form online through Enroll & Pay.

 The annual security report about KU safety policies, crime statistics, and campus resources is available online at ku.edu/safety or on paper by contacting the dean of students, 143 Strong Hall, 785-864-4060.

 It is strongly recommended that students who are planning to graduate in the coming semester check the degree progress report to make sure they will meet degree requirements.
-They can check with the Registrar if they have questions.
-It is best to do so before beginning the last semester.
+They can check with the Registrar if they have questions and it is best to do so before beginning the last semester.

-Grades are viewable at the end of the second summer session and at the end of the fall semester after professors/instructors post them electronically.
-The due date is three weeks after the end of the last final exam for the summer or fall.
+Grades are viewable at the end of the second summer session and at the end of the fall semester after Professors/Instructors post them electronically.
+The due date is 2.5 weeks after the end of the last final exam for the summer or fall.

 Requirements for Independent Research are listed in the course description.
 There are no exceptions to these requirements.
 Special permission from the professor is required prior to enrollment in Independent Research.
-To obtain special permission you should email the professor and forward the professor's response to Vicki Palmer, registrar, at firstname.lastname@example.org.
+To obtain special permission you should email the professor and forward their response to the Registrar at email@example.com.
 You will receive an email response with a number that will allow you to enroll online.
 This should be done before the beginning of the semester.

 Joint Degree Students